Module: RubyTerraform

 from ClassMethods

-Invokes the terraform plan command which generates a speculative execution plan, showing what actions Terraform would take to apply the current configuration.
+terraform plancommand which generates a speculative execution plan, showing what actions Terraform would take to apply the current configuration. -

 .providers(parameters = {}, invocation_options = {}) ⇒ Object